 The Manta rays were wonderful, peaceful, and huge creatures.
 They manicure themselves at the cleaning stations and are filter feeders.
 They consume large quantities of zooplankton as they swim.
 And reside in temperate, tropical waters, hence the conditions were ideal in the Maldives.

 Kadooma Thila Dive

 I finally had my Windows screensaver moment in Kadooma Thila.
-There were colorful corals, fishes of all shapes and sizes, and I was lost on where to focus my attention.
+There were colorful corals and fishes of all shapes and sizes, and I was lost on where to focus my attention.

-I ended up seeing a lot of grey tip and black tip sharks, nurse sharks, and it was just surreal to witness the pristine ocean in all its glory.
-It was fabulous to watch schools of fishes go about their daily business in their own world.
+I ended up seeing a lot of grey-tip and black-tip sharks, and nurse sharks, and it was just surreal to witness the pristine ocean in all its glory.
+It was fabulous to watch schools of fish go about their daily business in their own world.
 And it truly is a different world down there, one that we know so little about!

 Also, I guess I appreciated my life a little bit more!